Katharine Jennelle

 Katharine Jennelle was appointed as Clerk and Master for Sullivan County in 2022.
 Prior to her appointment as Clerk and Master, she practiced law with A.D.
 Jones, Jr., PLLC in Bristol, Tennessee and was a prosecutor in Virginia and Tennessee for over 7 years.
 Mrs. Jennelle holds a Bachelor’s degree in Political Science from East Tennessee State University and a Juris Doctor degree from the University of Memphis, Cecil C. Humphreys School of Law.

 Mrs. Jennelle has been admitted to practice law in the State of Tennessee and the State of Virginia.
-She is currently working on her certification from the University of Tennessee’s Institute for Public Service to become a Certified Public Administrator.
+She also received her Certified Public Administrator accreditation from the University of Tennessee’s Institute for Public Service.

 Authority & Duties